Parents of students throughout Florida have enrollment options available to them through a process called “controlled open enrollment.”

 My child is currently serving out-of-school suspension or recommended for expulsion.
 Can I request a transfer/placement through COE?

 No. Student request for transfer/placement will not be approved through COE.
 The student must complete the assigned disciplinary action.

 Will my child have to apply each year for COE?

-No, a student who transfer/placed under COE may remain at the COE School until he/she complete the highest grade at the school.
-However, once the student completes the highest grade at the COE School the student must return to the zoned school or receive another lottery selection to another COE school.
+No. Students who transfer/placed under COE may remain at the COE school until he/she completes the highest grade at the school.
+However, once the student completes the highest grade at the COE school the student must return to the zoned school or receive another lottery selection to another COE school.
 Non-Polk students must return to their school district if another lottery selection is not approved.

 No transportation is provided by the district.
 Transportation is the responsibility of the parent/guardian.